ARSISE HANDBELL SCHOOLS

 - Solfeggio – lessons focus on teaching notes and theoretical analysis of music.
 Handbells are used as aids.
 Maximum 20 pupils in the group.

-- Piano lessons – pupils are taught in groups of 2-3 (there are 3 pianos in a classroom).
+- Piano lesson – pupils are taught in groups of 2-3 (there are 3 pianos in a classroom).